cleanshipcz/bootstrap-kotlin/telemetry/README.md

 import org.slf4j.LoggerFactory

 fun main() {
-    val telemetry = Telemetry.create(TelemetryConfig.fromEnvironment())
+    // create a telemetry instance with a default configuration val telemetry = Telemetry.create(TelemetryConfig.fromEnvironment())
+    // create a logger
     val log = LoggerFactory.getLogger("example.app")

-    val requests = telemetry.counter("http_requests_total", mapOf("method" to "GET"))
+    // create and register counter metric (registered under a combination of name and tags - see docs) val requests = telemetry.counter("http_requests_total", mapOf("method" to "GET"))

+    // wrap the next execution in a span (everything within that execution is part of the span (even nested spans)) and logged as such -> good for tracing e.g. unique incoming request processing
-    telemetry.inSpan("handle-request", SpanKind.SERVER, mapOf("route" to "/hello")) { span ->
+    // - span_id and trace_id are then automatically added to any logs within this span telemetry.inSpan("handle-request", SpanKind.SERVER, mapOf("route" to "/hello")) { span ->
-        requests.increment()
+        // increment counter -> counts incoming requests requests.increment()
-        val timer = telemetry.timer("work_duration_ms")
+        // create and register a timer metric (registered under a combination of name and tags - see docs) val timer = telemetry.timer("work_duration_ms")
-        timer.recordSuspend {
+        // record a time interval -> counts work duration timer.recordSuspend {
             // do work
         }
-        telemetry.gauge("queue_depth").set(3.0)
+        // create and register a gauge metric (registered under a combination of name and tags - see docs) and set the value (e.g. queue depth) telemetry.gauge("queue_depth").set(3.0)
         // SLF4J 2.x event API for structured logging
         log.atInfo().addKeyValue("user", 42).log("Handled request")